Stock market today: Asia dips ahead of US inflation report

 Key among them is what will happen to the U.S. banking system, which is under stress after three high-profile bank failures since March.
 Hurt by much higher interest rates, smaller and mid-sized banks are scrambling to reassure everyone that their deposits are stable and that they aren't at risk of a sudden exodus of customers.

 The next big milestone for the market will be Wednesday's report on inflation at the consumer level.
-Inflation has come down from its peak last summer, but it's remaining stubbornly high.
+Inflation has come down from its peak last summer, but it remains stubbornly high.
 That's raised uncertainty about what the Federal Reserve's next move will be.

 The central bank has already yanked its benchmark interest rates to a range of 5%-5.25%, up from from virtually zero in early 2022.
 High rates can undercut inflation, but only by smothering the economy and hurting investment prices bluntly.